Updated on September 11, 2023

 Full financial disclosure is paramount, but one or both of you may waive the right to fair and reasonable disclosure prior to signing.
 Such a waiver must be made expressly, voluntarily, and in writing.
 However, signing such a document is ill-advised.

 Many prenuptial agreements are deemed invalid because one of the parties did not sign the contract voluntarily.
 Texas Family Code § 4.006 requires both parties to a prenup to enter into the agreement voluntarily.
 Otherwise, the agreement will be deemed invalid.

-If one party does not sign a prenup with their own free will, the court will most likely invalidate the entire agreement.
-However, it may not be enough to prove that the contract was signed involuntarily if you argue that:
+If one party does not willingly sign a prenup, the court will most likely invalidate the agreement.
+This includes when one party changes the terms after the other has already signed the agreement.
+However, the following arguments may not be enough to prove that the contract was signed involuntarily:

-You did not have a chance to read the agreement in full before signing it; or
+You did not have a chance to read the agreement in full before signing it.